 Of course, masks do not come in one shape or form.
-There is so much variety in carving styles that these details help the observer to identify their place of origin, their function and on rare occasions, who made them.
+There is much variety in carving styles that these details help the observer to identify their place of origin, their function and on rare occasions, who made them.

 An example from RAMM’s collection was acquired in 1998 and comes from the Ibibio of the Cross River region, SE Nigeria.
 This Idiok Ekpo face mask has a hinged jaw.

-It represents the spiti of someone who has died in socially acceptable ways or they violated social codes and laws.
+It represents the spirit of someone who has died in socially acceptable ways or they violated social codes and laws.
 This type of mask is used by the community to deal with sensitive issues such as negative behaviour in society.

 Headdress: this mask type is worn on top of the head and consists of a small platform upon which the complex carvings above stand.